 Admissions blog: Tips for your application

 Medical school application season is officially underway!
-You can now begin your application on OMSAS!
+You are now wrapping up your application on OMSAS!
 We understand that this time can feel overwhelming, so we have developed some tips for you to consider throughout the application cycle.

 - Make sure that you carefully read through our admissions requirements to ensure that they are all met.
 Applicants must meet all of these requirements for their applications to proceed to the next round.